Take a Little Ride

 "Take a Little Ride" is a song written by Dylan Altman, Rodney Clawson and Jim McCormick and recorded by American country music artist Jason Aldean.
 It was released on July 16, 2012, as the first single from his fifth studio album Night Train.

 Content

-The song "Take a Little Ride" revolves around the happenings of a man getting off work, and going to pick up his love interest that night to take her out for a drive in his Chevy truck.
-It is in the key of E minor with a chord pattern of E-G-D-A.
+The song "Take a Little Ride" revolves around the happenings of a man getting off work and going to pick up his love interest that night to take her out for a drive in his Chevy truck.
+It is in the key of A major with a chord pattern of E-G-D-A.

 Eight days after the song's release, Broken Bow Records released a re-recording of the song, in which the line "a little Shiner Bock" is changed to "a couple Rocky Tops", in reference to Coors beer.
 This re-recording was done because Aldean had signed an endorsement deal with Coors.

 Critical reception

 Billy Dukes of Taste of Country gave "Take a Little Ride" a four-star review, praising the song's "colorful" and "welcoming" verses, and stating how "ballads like 'Laughed Until We Cried' balance rockers like 'She's Country,' but he’s at his best on songs that find the sweet middle".
 It received three out of five stars from Jessica Nicholson of Country Weekly, who thought that the lyrics were "a little generic" but said that the "in-your-face production and signature Southern rock groove combine to make this unmistakably Jason's."

 Matt Bjorke of Roughstock gave the song a four-star review, saying that Aldean was "relaxed, confident, and deliver[ed] a song that fits exactly what we've come to expect from a superstar."